top of page

 At the end of the day, academics are the core purpose of attending college.
 That's why ensuring each school on your list can provide an educational experience tailored to your interests, strengths, and needs is paramount.

 Start by confirming the availability of your intended major(s) and diving deep into the specific coursework and requirements for those programs.
 You'll want an academic path that naturally aligns with how you learn best and what genuinely fascinates you.
-Scan through course descriptions and try to gauge if the content, teaching approaches, and overall curriculum design seems like it will enable you to thrive.
+Scan through course descriptions and try to gauge if the content, teaching approaches, and overall curriculum design seem like it will enable you to thrive.

-Also pay close attention to any university-wide general education or core curriculum requirements.
+Also, pay close attention to any university-wide general education or core curriculum requirements.
 Some schools offer an open curriculum with few required classes, while others have a great number of core classes that all students need to take.
 These mandatory classes may span different subjects outside your major.
-For students, particular requirements like foreign language, math or science classes could be challenging and counterproductive hurdles.
+For students, particular requirements like foreign language, math, or science classes could be challenging and counterproductive hurdles.
 If you know that there are classes you would like to avoid, you may want to prioritize schools that make accommodations or have fewer such requirements.

 The breadth of elective options and unique subject areas can also be a selling point.
 Maybe you have niche academic interests you're hoping to explore, like paleontology, farm ecology, or pharmaceutical science.
-Ensure your prospective schools have the variety to nurture and build on those passions too.
+Ensure your prospective schools have the variety to nurture and build on those passions, too.

 Cost & Affordability